 My biggest obstacle when it comes to interviews has by far blanking out when I’m asked a question.
 I feel like I’m usually pretty prepared for interviews.
 I research the organization; I look up and practice interview questions, but all the preparation goes out the window when I get nervous.
 I blank out and then forget everything.

 Learning to control my nerves is something I’m continually working on.
-However, I’ve learned to offset these nerves by creating a cheat sheet.
-This cheat sheet is essentially a list of all my accomplishments and examples of situations in my professional life that I have encountered.
+However, I’ve learned to offset these nerves by creating a cheat sheet which has also become my Interview Questions Study Guide.
+This study guide is essentially a list of all my accomplishments and examples of situations in my professional life that I have encountered.

 For example, if an interviewer asks “Can you name a time when you went above and beyond in a role?”
 I will pull off a situation have a list of times off my cheat sheet list of examples.